MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-log-collection.md

 - The `Start-SdnDiagnostics` cmdlet collects configuration state and logs for the specified SDN role.
 The accepted values are: Gateway, NetworkController, Server, SoftwareLoadBalancer.
 You can specify roles that are installed in your SDN environment or the roles that aren't working as expected.

-- If you don't specify any credentials, the `Start-SdnDiagnostics` cmdlet uses the credentials of the the current user by default.
+- If you don't specify any credentials, the `Start-SdnDiagnostics` cmdlet uses the credentials of the current user by default.

 ### Example of the `Start-SdnDiagnostics` cmdlet usage